Tele-ICU for Veterans

 Eastern Oklahoma VA Health Care System (EOVAHCS) serves over 47,000 veterans in a 25-county region, with facilities in Tulsa and the rural communities of Muskogee, McAlester, Vinita, and Idabel.
 EOVAHCS and the Cincinnati VA Medical Center's Tele-ICU Monitoring Center have partnered to provide access to 24/7 remote patient monitoring for rural veterans in the intensive care unit (ICU) and emergency department.

-The program was funded by the VA Office of Rural Health.
+The program was funded by the VHA Office of Rural Health.

-Six ICU rooms and three emergency department rooms at EOVAHCS have teleconferencing equipment.
+Twelve ICU rooms and three emergency department rooms at EOVAHCS have teleconferencing equipment.
+EOVAHCS has also acquired two portable units that can connect from any room in the facility.
 Critical care nurses use this equipment to connect to providers and other critical care nurses from the Cincinnati VA Medical Center.
 Through teleconferencing, providers and nursing staff can access patients' bedside data, videoconference with patients, provide consultations, and communicate with clinical staff through any medical emergencies.

 When a tele-ICU provider or nurse virtually enters a room, the camera turns to face the patient; now the provider and patient can see each other and communicate.
 The camera turns off when the teleconferencing session ends.
 The cameras do not record video.

-There are some challenges with emergency department (ED) staff not using the remote patient monitoring when they have onsite providers available.
-More often, these staff members use tele-ICU to give a report on patients who will go to the ICU.
+There has been a challenge with the emergency department (ED) not being able to use the remote patient monitoring because the critical patient is not in a room with the technology.
+More often, the staff members use tele-ICU to give a report on patients who will go to the ICU.

-There have been some technology challenges that have not allowed the tele-ICU staff to see data in real-time situations.
-To address this, the facility has updated the telemetry system and bedside monitoring of patients in ICU and ED.
+There have been some technology challenges that have not allowed the tele-ICU staff to see patients due to camera failure.
+To address this, the facility has updated the monitoring system of patients in the ICU and ED.